kraanzu/dooit/README.md

 And then simply type `dooit` in your terminal to launch it.. ezy pzy
 > Note: Config file for `dooit` is located at your $XDG_CONFIG_HOME (or ~/.config/dooit)

+> Note: The default icons used in the application are a part of [nerd fonts](https://www.nerdfonts.com/).\
+        You can change that in the config file.

 # Features 🌟

 > Some features that dooit comes with: